-Funds raised by the National Benefit Gala provide essential support for Young Audiences’ work and support the thousands of teachers and artists who work in our underserved classrooms and communities.
-Your table & ticket purchase supports children who are often left behind in the traditional classroom environment.
+If you were unable to join us, you can still support our mission with a donation.
+Help close the opportunity gap—together, we can engage students and improve outcomes.
+Funds raised provide essential support for Young Audiences’ work and support the thousands of teachers and artists who work in our underserved classrooms and communities.
+Your donation supports children who are often left behind in the traditional classroom environment.
 We thank you for your help in ensuring that the arts continue to enrich students’ lives and inspire them to believe in the life-changing power of their own education.

 James H. Gellert is an entrepreneur, ex-banker, amateur musician, supporter of arts and education, lover of sports, and proud father of two.